-Lentil is a very significant nutrient.
-Lentil has been cultivated since the earliest civilizations for its seeds which are particularly rich in nutrients, especially protein.
+Lentil is a very significant food.
+It has been grown since the dawn of civilization for its seeds.
+They’re full of health benefits and nutrients, especially protein.

 Properties, health benefits and therapeutic value of lentil